geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

     </listener>-->
 ```

+- If one of the libraries updated is used in your project, you should align the version with the newer one to avoid jar duplications
+- Some old project may define versions of spring and/or jackson in maven properties.
+You can remove these definition, they should be automatically loaded at the correct version.

 ### Upgrading CesiumJS

 CesiumJS has been upgraded to version 1.90 (from 1.17) and included directly in the mapstore bundle as async import.

 Downstream project should update following configurations: